gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 ```

 ```
 ##         p  quantile
-## 0.975000 3.521528
+##  0.975000 -2.248774
 ```

 These results tell us that the 2.5^th^ percentile of the bootstrap
-distribution is at 0.24 years and the 97.5^th^ percentile is at 3.52
+distribution is at -50.01 cm and the 97.5^th^ percentile is at -2.249 cm.
-years.
 We can combine these results to provide a 95% confidence for
-$\mu_\text{Unattr}-\mu_\text{Avg}$ that is between 0.24 and 3.52 years.
-We can
-interpret this
-as with any confidence interval, that we are 95% confident that the difference
+$\mu_\text{commute}-\mu_\text{casaual}$ that is between -50 and -2.25 cm.
+This interval is interpreted as with any confidence interval, that we are 95% confident that the difference
-in the true mean suggested sentences (*Unattractive* minus *Average* groups) is
+in the true mean distances (*commute* minus *casual* groups) is
-between 0.24 and 3.52 years.
-We can also obtain both percentiles in one line
+between -50 and -2.25 cm.
+Or we can switch the direction of the comparison and say that we are 95% confident that the difference in the true means is between 2.25 and 50 cm (*casual* minus *commute*).
+This result would be incorporated into step 5 of the hypothesis testing protocol to accompany discussing the size of the estimated difference in the groups or used as a result of interest in itself.
+Both percentiles can be obtained in one line
 of code using: